WOVNio/WOVN.php/README.md

 #### `query`
 This parameter tells WOVN.php which query parameters make pages unique.
-By default WOVN.io ignores query parameters when searching a translated page.
+By default WOVN.io ignores query parameters when identifying unique pages.
 If you've created pages on WOVN.io with specific query parameters, you should add those query parameters to WOVN.php settings.